-Welcome to the second round of the COP22 Creative Challenge!
+Welcome to the second round of the COP23 Creative Challenge!
 This round focuses on the “what” stories – the arguments, demands and analyses of our movements for climate justice.
-While in the first round we spoke from our hearts, we now speak more from our heads – what is it that is so troubling about the current state of our society, democracy, energy systems and economy?
+While in the first round we spoke from our hearts, we now speak more from our heads – what is it that is so troubling about the current state of our society, democracy, energy systems, and economy?

-The firm deadline for this second round of the Creative Challenge is June 5, at 11:59pm.
+The firm deadline for this second round of the Creative Challenge is May 22, at 11:59pm.
+All pieces (from both rounds) are due by this date.
 You are welcome to submit one or more pieces between now and then.
 You should submit links to your published work via this submission form.
-As a reminder, you must have taken part in the first round of the challenge in order to be considered for our youth delegation to COP22.
+As a reminder, you must have taken part in the first round of the challenge in order to be considered for our youth delegation to COP23.

 “I began to ask each time: “What’s the worst that could happen to me if I tell this truth?”
 Unlike women in other countries, our breaking silence is unlikely to have us jailed, “disappeared” or run off the road at night… And then our speaking out will permit other women to speak, until laws are changed and lives are saved and the world is altered forever.” – Audre Lorde